ska-sa/katcp-python/doc/tutorial.rst

 unresponsiveness.
 Unhandled exceptions raised by handlers running in the network event-thread are caught and logged; in the case of servers, an error reply including the traceback is sent over the network interface.
-Slow operations (such as picking fruit) may be delegated to another thread (as shown in the `request_pick_fruit` handler in the server example) or tornado coroutine.
+Slow operations (such as picking fruit) may be delegated to another thread (if a threadsafe server is used), a callback (as shown in the `request_pick_fruit` handler in the server example) or tornado coroutine.

 If a device is linked to processing that occurs independently of network events, one approach would be a model thread running in the background.
 The KATCP